 Civil Rights Glossary

-Vocabulary words that will help students understand the civil rights movement and the Montgomery bus boycott
+These vocabulary words will help students better understand the Civil Rights movement and Montgomery bus boycott.

 - Grades: 3–5, 6–8

 Creed: A system of beliefs; a guiding belief.

 Defiance: The act of refusing to obey someone or some organization.

 Discrimination: Prejudice or unjust behavior to others based on differences in age, race, gender, and so on.

 Oppression: The act of treating people in a cruel and unjust way.

 Segregation: The act or practice of keeping people or groups apart.

 Sharecropper: A farmer who gives a share of the crop to the landowner.

 Tactics: Plans or methods to win a game or battle or achieve a goal.